 Kombu Dried Kelp/Seaweed, 1 stick (2 x 6-inches)

-Rice (short grain Japanese), 3 Japanese rice cups or 2 ¼ cups!
+Rice (short or medium grain rice is what is used in Japanese cooking), 3 Japanese rice cups-- 3/4 cup each-- or 2 ¼ cups!

 Kombu Water, 3 Japanese rice cups or 2 ¼ cups! total (to include 3 Tbsp of Sake)

 Rice Vinegar, 60 cc + 10 cc (to make up for the amount the carrots absorb)

 Sugar, 1 Tbsp